 Over the past decades the University of Würzburg has evolved into a modern university with ten faculties offering a wide range of courses.
 The various departments are located throughout the city as well as on the new campus “Am Hubland”.
 The University belongs to one of the best places to study many disciplines, for example Biology, Medicine, Physics, and Psychology.
-Please have a look at the information brochure of the university and the detailed information for incoming students from the international office.
+Please have a look at the detailed information for incoming students from the international office.

 In 1896 Oswald Külpe founded the “Institut für Psychologie” in Würzburg which belongs to the oldest Psychology departments in Germany.
 Oswald Külpe and his colleagues established a research direction which became world famous as the "Würzburg school of psychology of thinking”.
 Pursuant to several university rankings from German and international expert committees the Department is now one of the leading Psychology departments in Germany.
 In 2009 the Department was member of the "Excellence Group” of the CHE Ranking (Center für Hochschulentwicklung).